Engage University Ep. 9: CRMs for Sales, Marketing, and Support

 Maybe there are multiple salespeople on your team and now you need to know what was said to that prospect.
 It really does keep everything united and organized in a system.
 You’re able to keep track of all the information and make sure that you’re delivering a successful solution to the problem that’s been communicated through your conversations with the prospect.

-CRMs also offer automation capabilities.
+CRMs also offer marketing automation capabilities.
 When you’re dealing with a lot of potential leads or a lot of customers, it can sometimes be difficult to manage them all efficiently and be reminded of everything that needs to be done.
 With automation, you can build your relationship with that potential client while also saving time so that you can then focus on priorities at that particular moment.

 What’s the difference between an MQL versus an SQL?